 This is fun throwback on a bun for me…and a growing habit for our customers in the know.

-Thanks for playing and remember this: Any day with bacon is good day, and any day without bacon can always be a better day…just add bacon!
+Remember this: Any day with bacon is good day, and any day without bacon can always be a better day…just add bacon!

 Yo!
-Chefsoul Tip 8.24.17 ~ Instead of dealing with all the popping, jumping around, grease splattering and clean-up cooking bacon on the stovetop…just slip it in the oven for 8-16 minutes until it is done?
+Chef Tip 8.24.17 ~ Instead of dealing with all the popping, jumping around, grease splattering and clean-up cooking bacon on the stovetop…just slip it in the oven for 8-16 minutes until it is done?

 …and NEVER throw away that good bacon fat, because that is a whole ‘nother blog post!